idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 General interface themes for CafeTran (in addition to the Look and feel theme chosen in Preferences > Appearance).
 Changing a theme will require a program restart.

-Additionally :
+Additionally:

 **View > Themes > Replace document colors** = If you check this option, CafeTran ignores display of the source document text colors in the segments grid pane.

 Related links:
 [Themes](https://cafetran.freshdesk.com/support/solutions/articles/6000115530-themes)